WHAT IS CHIROPRACTIC CARE?

 At what age are adjustments safe?

-Patients of all ages are eligible for care after a thorough physical and chiropractic exam which reveals them to be a good candidate for chiropractic care.
-Dr. Reheisse has treated patients from just a few weeks old all the way up to patients in their 80's and 90's, all who have tolerated and responded to treatment well.
+Patients of all ages are eligible for care after a thorough physical, neurological, orthopedic and chiropractic examination which reveals them to be a good candidate for chiropractic care.
+Dr. Reheisse has treated patients from just a few years old to patients in their 80's and 90's, all who have tolerated and responded well to treatment.
 Optimum health is a goal for any age group, chiropractic aims to provide this in a drug-free and non-surgical manner.
-At REVIVE Sport & Spine, we are concerned with the patients needs and will readily refer patients to the appropriate health care provider when chiropractic care is not suitable for the patient’s condition, or the condition warrants co-management in conjunction with other members of the health care team.
+At Revive Sport & Spine, we are concerned with the patients needs and will readily refer patients to the appropriate health care provider when chiropractic care is not suitable for the patient’s condition, or the condition warrants co-management in conjunction with other members of the health care team.

 Will this 'Chiropractic adjustment' cause discomfort?